colemanimhoff/fundamentals/graphql/react-graphql-apollo/README.md

 The `updateQuery` function, using the spread operator, is used to tell `Apollo Client` how to merge the previous result with the new one.

 ## Caching Queries with Apollo Client in React

+Apollo Client caches query requests.
+When navigating from the Profile page to the Organization page and back to the Profile page, the results appear immediately because the Apollo Client checks its cache before making the query to the remote GraphQL API.